Blog Post

 Registrieren Sie sich und Sie werden stets über Neuigkeiten informiert.

-von Tobias Schlüter 15 Jan., 2024
+von Tobias Schlüter 29.
+Mai 2024

 Welcher Mitarbeiter kündigt als nächstes? - Wie People Analytics den Recruitingbedarf frühzeitig erkennt "Wie können wir vorhersagen, welcher Mitarbeiter als nächstes kündigen wird?" - Eine scheinbar einfache Frage, die meine Studierenden im Mastermodul #DataAnalytics dieses Wintersemester tiefgehend erforscht haben.
 Durch 📊 Datenexploration, effektive 🖼️ Visualisierungstechniken und den Einsatz vielfältiger 🤖 Vorhersage- und Segmentierungsmodelle haben sie gelernt, dass datenbasierte Analysen oft zuverlässigere Ergebnisse liefern als bloße Intuition.
 Ein Highlight des Semesters war der heutige #Vortrag von Christian Richter und Alexander Gerhardts , Experten im Bereich 🧑💼 #PeopleAnalytics bei der DHL Group.
 Sie gaben faszinierende Einblicke, wie dieser spezifische Use Case in der Praxis bei einem der weltweit führenden #Logistikkonzerne umgesetzt wird.
 Alexander erläuterte eindrucksvoll, wie #DataEngineers Daten für Vorhersagemodelle aufbereiten.
 Christian verdeutlichte anschließend, wie DHL 🔄 #Turnover Forecasts nutzt, um den #Personalbedarf frühzeitig und präzise zu identifizieren.
 Ein inspirierender Tag, der die Brücke zwischen akademischem Lernen und realer Anwendung von Data Analytics schlug!

-von Tobias Schlüter 12 Dez., 2023
+von Tobias Schlüter 12.
+Dezember 2023

 Spannende Einblicke in die Welt der Datenanalytik: Analytics @ REWE!

-von Tobias Schlüter 22 Mai, 2023
+von Tobias Schlüter 22.
+Mai 2023

 Dr. Ann-Christine Brunen zu Conjoint Analysis an der TH Köln

-von Tobias Schlüter 10 Jan., 2023
+von Tobias Schlüter 10.
+Januar 2023

 Customer Profiles als Self Service BI Dashboard

-von Tobias Schlüter 10 Jan., 2023
+von Tobias Schlüter 10.
+Januar 2023

 HR Analytics in einem Großkonzern